 No, they want more and they want it fast.
 Yes, a paycheck is important to 21st-century workers, but so are benefits and the ability to accumulate wealth while spending thirty years or more years making driving profits for the company.

 You may be thinking (especially if you own a “mom and pop” small business) that retirement plans like 401(k)s and profit sharing plans are for the big guys, but they’re not.
-Setting up a deferred compensation plan can help you compete with other employers who will likely try and poach your employees.
+Setting up a deferred compensation life insurance plan can help you compete with other employers who will likely try and poach your employees.
 You can give the people you’ve spent a lot of money to train a very good reason to stick with you.

 What is a Deferred Compensation Plan?